 Lois has experience with, and national and international network connections to, a large number of progressive policy files covering a wide range of environmental issues, including toxics, wetlands, waste management, forestry, water, climate change, energy and fisheries.

 Jim is Director, Resource Development at the Toronto United Church Council, where he has built a significant funding program since joining Council in 2003, after operating his own fundraising consultancy for fourteen years.

-In 1990 he helped found Earth Day Canada and he has continued to work with EDC in various capacities since that time; he is currently the chair of the organization’s board of directors.
+In 1990 he helped found Earth Day Canada and he has continued to work with EDC in various capacities since that time; he is the past chair of the organization and is now a director.

 Jim worked for many years with the federal government and with the Institute of Cultural Affairs, a community development organization.
 His 34+ years of experience in the non-profit sector have included leadership roles in fundraising, communications, and program development, both in Toronto and internationally.

 In addition to Earth Day Canada, Jim has been an active volunteer with other environmental organizations, a small theatre company, an organization working with men in trouble with the law, and local churches, and has a life-long commitment to camping programs for children and youth.

 Mark A. Yearwood is the Founder and Executive Director of Kids In the Woods Initiative – K.I.W.I., a nonprofit organization in the province of Ontario.
 Since 2013, K.I.W.I. has been dedicated to reconnecting children to nature through adventure-play and mentoring in Toronto’s Rouge National Urban Park.
 As a significant part of its mandate, K.I.W.I. is focused on increasing diversity and inclusion in outdoor recreation.

 Mark holds a degree in political science from Western University, and a law degree from Osgoode Hall Law School.